riskmaris/mobile-menu-branch/README.md

 # 📖 [Desktop Version] <a name=Desktop-Version></a>

 **[Desktop-Version]** is a simple project built with html and css showing responsiveness for desktop version.
-It shows my accomplishments and skills as a developer.
+It shows our accomplishments and skills as developers.

 ## 🛠 Built With
 1. Html
 2. Css
 3. Linters
+4. Node.js

 ## Tech Stack <a name="tech stack"></a>